 over 1 billion galaxies within reach of our best telescopes.

 There are many types of galaxies, covering a wide range of

-case of our Sun in the context of other stars, our Galaxy is only
+Sun in the context of other stars, our Galaxy is only

 average in properties.